 - Benchmarking initiatives with other services and national standards to ensure effective and responsive service provision; and

 - Development of a new care delivery models to ensure the workforce is sustainable and increased opportunity for Aboriginal people to work and participate in delivery of renal services.

 Mobile Dialysis Bus

-The Mobile Dialysis Bus is based in Alice Springs and provides renal patients who have relocated to main centres the oportunity with the oportunity to return to their home communities and recive dialysis for a limited time.
-The bus has two dialysis machines and is self contained requiring only a connection to water to perform treatments.
+The Mobile Dialysis Bus is based in Alice Springs and provides renal patients who have relocated to main centres the opportunity to return to their home communities and receive dialysis for a limited time.
+The bus has two dialysis machines and is self-contained requiring only a connection to water to perform treatments.

 Bookings for the bus can be made to attend Festivals and special events by contacting the Dialysis Bus Transport Officer at Flynn Drive Renal Unit.

 A suite of renal educational resources has been developed for use by Indigenous people and health professionals.
 These resources include:

 - Kidney Stories Health Education Resource Series (15 PDF books which are used as flip charts)

 - Kidney Stories - Let the Medicine Come to You - Peritoneal Dialysis promotion

 - Kidney stories- an eight chapter educational DVD providing information about kidney disease